dzackgarza/qual-wiki/index.md

 ## Problems

-Try some #problems (see also #work) and , or help me  unsolved exercises:
+Try some #problems (see also #work) and , or:

-Try some problems!
+Try some #problems, or help me with unsolved ones:

 - Algebra
 	- #algebra/qual/work #algebra/qual/completed